eradman/entr/README.md

 Next Release: 2.5
 -----------------

-* Removed compatibility code that had the 3-term BSD license
+* Removed compatibility code using the 3-term BSD license

 Releases History
 ----------------

-2.4 LICENCE file describes the copyright for the compatibility libraries _2013­12-18_
+2.4 License file describes the copyright for the compatibility libraries _2013­12-18_

 2.3 Wait for processes to terminate in restart mode _2013-12-16_